Drug and Device Advertising, Marketing & Promotion Legal Review

 The advertising and promotion of pharmaceuticals and medical devices continues to evolve on both regulatory and technological fronts.
 Frier Levitt is in tune with these changes and counsels clients on the labeling, advertising, and promotion of FDA-regulated products.

-Frier Levitt works with clients to launch new products design, implemention and promotion policies that ensure lawful First Amendment-protected dissemination and communication of information, in a fashion that is aligned with FDA thinking and safe harbors.
+Frier Levitt works with clients to launch new product designs, implementation, and promotion policies that ensure lawful First Amendment-protected dissemination and communication of information, in a fashion that is aligned with FDA thinking and safe harbors.

 Frier Levitt attorneys are fluent in FDA advertising and promotional requirements, including claim support requirements, fair balance expectations, internet and social media challenges, adherence and preference programs, and disease state programs.
 We evaluate and apply the appropriate evidentiary standards that guide the review of different materials.
 We are particularly active in the developing area of food and dietary supplement advertising and labeling issues in the wake of statutory and regulatory changes brought about by the Nutrition Labeling and Education Act of 1990 and the Dietary Supplement Health Education Act of 1994.